Upper Silesia: History

 According to the 9th century Bavarian Geographer, the West Slavic Opolanie tribe had settled on the upper Oder River since the days of the Migration Period, centered on the gord of Opole.
-At the time of Prince Svatopluk I (871–894), all Silesia was a part of his Great Moravian realm.
+It is possible that during the times of Prince Svatopluk I (871–894), Silesia was a part of his Great Moravian realm.
 Upon its dissolution after 906, the region fell under the influence of the Přemyslid rulers of Bohemia, Duke Spytihněv I (894–915) and his brother Vratislaus I (915–921), possibly the founder and name giver of the Silesian capital Wrocław (Vratislav).